apigee/devrel/CONTRIBUTING.md

         [awesome-readme](https://github.com/matiassingers/awesome-readme) for
         good examples of high-quality READMEs.
 Please include the following information in your README:
-        1. What problem(s) does the solution solve.
+        1. What problem(s) does your solution solve.
-        1. Functionalities offered and instructions on how to use them.
+        1. What functionalities are implemented and instructions on how to use them.
     1. Add a link to your contribution in the top-level [README](https://github.com/Apigee/DevRel/blob/master/README.md) (alpha-order).